TRoboto/Udacity/Full Stack Developer Nanodegree/Capstone Project - Casting Agency/README.md

 ## API Reference

 ## Getting Started
-Base URL: This application can be run locally.
-The hosted version is at `https://ry-fsnd-capstone.herokuapp.com`.
+The hosted version is at `https://udacity-final-project-fsnd.herokuapp.com/`.

-Authentication: This application requires authentication to perform various actions.
-All the endpoints require various permissions, except the root (or health) endpoint, that are passed via the `Bearer` token.
+Authentication: `Bearer`

 The application has three different types of roles, check `setup.sh` for JWT keys:
 - User